16 of the world’s most endangered animals

 Box turtles

-Are box turtles endangered?
-Nine Asian box turtle species are endangered or critically endangered.
+Nine Asian box turtle species are classed by the IUCN as endangered or critically endangered.
 The critically endangered species of box turtle include Pan’s box turtle, McCord’s box turtle, and the Chinese three-striped box turtle, which live in China, and Bourret’s box turtle, which is native to Vietnam and Laos.
 Population estimates for these species are unknown.

 The Yunnan box turtle, also native to China, may already be extinct in the wild, with estimates of 0-50 individuals remaining.